shapeblue/cloudstack-csi-driver/README.md

 kubectl logs -f <cloudstack-csi-controller pod_name> -n kube-system # defaults to tailing logs of cloudstack-csi-controller kubectl logs -f <cloudstack-csi-controller pod_name> -n kube-system -c external-provisioner
 ```

+## Additional General Notes:

+**Node Scheduling Best Practices**: When deploying applications that require specific node placement, use `nodeSelector` or `nodeAffinity` instead of `nodeName`.
+The `nodeName` field bypasses the Kubernetes scheduler, which can cause issues with storage provisioning.
+When a StorageClass has `volumeBindingMode: WaitForFirstConsumer`, the CSI controller relies on scheduler decisions to properly bind PVCs.
+Using `nodeName` prevents this scheduling integration, potentially causing PVC binding failures.

+**Network CIDR Considerations**: When deploying CKS (CloudStack Kubernetes Service) clusters on pre-existing networks, avoid using the `10.0.0.0/16` CIDR range as it conflicts with Calico's default pod network configuration.
+This overlap can prevent proper CSI driver initialization and may cause networking issues within the cluster.

 ## See also